 Our full Event Guide (see below) has a PDF budget worksheet, or you can use the Event Budget Excel Worksheet to help you create your event budget.

-Be sure to reference our Health, Safety, and Using Safety-Wise article to ensure girl-to-adult ratios and safety activity checkpoints are followed.
+Be sure to reference our Health, Safety, and Using Safety Activity Checkpoints article to ensure girl-to-adult ratios and safety activity checkpoints are followed.